gutenbergtools/gutenbergsite/site/donate.md

 The fee charged by PayPal for your donation is their discounted rate for registered charities.
 This is 2.2% of the transaction plus 30 cents per transaction.
 For a $100 payment, this amounts to $2.50 or 2.5%.
 For $10, the fee is $0.52 or 5.2%.
 PayPal accepts non-US accounts and funds.

+We have learned that donations from some countries don't work when using the PayPal links and buttons above.
+This is a known limitation of the way we link to PayPal.
+To enable all countries, we would need to modify the Project Gutenberg website so that all pages with donation links would first load PayPal's software (JavaScript), and then load a specific remote link within Project Gutenberg's pages.
+We don't want PayPal's software to be loaded for every visitor to Project Gutenberg, so have opted for an approach where nothing is loaded from PayPal until a Project Gutenberg visitor selects the PayPal link.

+For those countries where donations are not accepted via the links and buttons here, simply make a payment to our email address as described above.
+That seems to work everywhere.

 ### <a name="about-donating-by-check-or-money-order"></a>About donating by Check or Money Order
 <a name="about-donating-by-check-or-money-order"></a>Send a check or money order in US funds.
 Our address is: